-The D-750 is a single-spindle REELEX coiling machine that has been in production for nearly 20 years.
+The D-750+ is the latest evolution of a single-spindle REELEX coiling machine in production for nearly 20 years.
 Ideal for packaging from a supply reel or other offline source, the D-750 uses a single operator to cut and package.

 HMI Touchscreen Controls